XiongPengNUS/rsome/docs/example_dro_finpl.md

 <img src="https://www.researchgate.net/profile/Zhi-Chen-21/publication/339817145/figure/fig4/AS:867492100591619@1583837642911/Scenario-tree-of-the-financial-planning-problem_W640.jpg" width=400>

-Besides the deterministic equivalent of the stochastic model, the financial planning problem can also be formulated as a distributionally robust optimization problem where the decision tree is represented by the following ambiguity set.
+Besides the deterministic equivalent of the stochastic model, the financial planning problem can also be formulated as a distributionally robust optimization problem where the decision tree is represented by the following ambiguity set,

 $$
 \mathcal{F} = \left\{